Hi, my name is Lavaniya Kunalingam and I work at AstraZeneca in the R&D graduate programme.

 Our latest Early Talent opportunities

-- Graphic Design & UX Summer Intern Gaithersburg, Maryland
+- Laboratory Space Analyst Summer Intern Gaithersburg, Maryland